-BEAVER RESTORATION
+BEAVER RESTORATION MODELING

 Being able to predict where suitable habitat exists can help determine where to focus beaver restoration efforts.
-There are several models and techniques in use across the West yet nothing has been developed for California specifically.
-The WATER Institute is working with NOAA Fisheries and The Nature Conservancy to develop the first phase of the CASTOR model: the California ASsment Tool Optimizing Restoration.
+There are several models in use across the West.
+The WATER Institute partnered with NOAA Fisheries and The Nature Conservancy to develop the CASTOR model: the California ASsment Tool Optimizing Restoration.
+To augment this effort, The WATER Institute worked with The Nature Conservancy, other partners and Utah State University to complete the Beaver Restoration Assessment Tool (BRAT) for California in 2020.
+The BRAT predicts what part of the watershed would best support beaver dam building and be least likely to impact human infrastructure.

-The purpose of the database is to provide a planning tool for land managers interested in identifying where beaver are likely to thrive and build dams under current conditions.
-This could be particularly useful for those wishing to work with beaver to recover threatened and endangered species and to increase water storage on the landscape and mitigate climate change effects on streamflow.
+The purpose of these models is to provide a planning tool for land managers interested in identifying where beaver are likely to build dams.
+This could be useful for those wishing to work with beaver to recover endangered species, to increase water storage and mitigate climate change effects on streamflow.

 In this example from the CASTOR Model, different colors indicate which parts of the waterways are easiest for beaver to colonize (green being the most suitable for beaver and red being the least).

 (CASTOR Model image generated by Jacob Pollock)